 You can get this data from various sources, including Google Analytics or other website analytics tools and your customer relationship management (CRM) database.

 Behavioral segmentation is a powerful tool for brand managers because it relates directly to how customers interact with your brand or products.
-Understanding their behavior enables you to market to them more effectively – for example, if a customer hasn’t purchased from you recently, you could send them a special offer to remind them how great your brand is.
+Understanding their behavior enables you to produce more targeted marketing efforts – for example, if a customer hasn’t purchased from you recently, you could send them a special offer to remind them how great your brand is.

 Psychographic segmentation looks at the mental and emotional traits of your customers.
 These attributes are not easy to quantify as demographic data, but they provide valuable insight into your customers’ needs and desires.

 Examples of psychographic characteristics include personality traits, interests, beliefs, values, attitudes, and lifestyles.